MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 ### System Data Flow

 **ETL**.
-The bot relies on raw data in the back-end.
+The bot relies on information/knowledge extracted from the raw data by an ETL process in the backend.
 This data might be structured (SQL database), semi-structured (CRM system, FAQs), or unstructured (Word documents, PDFs, web logs).
 An ETL subsystem extracts the data on a fixed schedule.
 The content is transformed and enriched, then loaded into an intermediary data store, such as Cosmos DB or Azure Blob Storage.

 Data in the intermediary store is then indexed into Azure Search for document retrieval, loaded into QnA Maker to create question and answer pairs, or loaded into a custom web app for unstructured text processing.
 The data is also used to train a LUIS model for intent and entity extraction.

 **Quality assurance**.
 The conversation logs are used to diagnose and fix bugs, provide insight into how the bot is being used, and track overall performance.
-Feedback data is also useful for retraining the AI models to improve bot performance.
+Feedback data is useful for retraining the AI models to improve bot performance.

 ## Building a bot

-Before you write a line of code, it's important to write a functional specification so the development team has a clear idea of what the bot is expected to do.
+Before you even write a single line of code, it's important to write a functional specification so the development team has a clear idea of what the bot is expected to do.
 The specification should include a reasonably comprehensive list of user inputs and expected bot responses in various knowledge domains.
 This living document will be an invaluable guide for developing and testing your bot.

 ### Ingest data

 Next, identify the data sources that will enable the bot to interact intelligently with users.
 As mentioned earlier, these data sources could contain structured, semi-structured, or unstructured data sets.
 When you're getting started, a good approach is to make a one-off copy of the data to a central store, such as Cosmos DB or Azure Storage.
 As you progress, you should create an automated data ingestion pipeline to keep this data current.
-Options for an ingestion pipeline include Data Factory, Functions, and Logic Apps.
+Options for an automated ingestion pipeline include Data Factory, Functions, and Logic Apps.
 Depending on the data stores and the schemas, you might use a combination of these approaches.

 As you get started, it's reasonable to use the Azure portal to manually create Azure resources.
 Later on, you should put more thought into automating the deployment of these resources.